marsipu/mne-pipeline-hd/README.md

 2. Move to the folder where you want to clone to
 3. Clone **your forked repository** with git from a terminal: `git clone <url you get from the green clone-button from your forked repository on GitHub>`
 4. Add upstream to git for updates: `git remote add upstream git://github.com/marsipu/mne_pipeline_hd.git`
+5. Install development version with pip: `pip install -e ./`
-5. Create a branch for changes: `git checkout -b <branch-name>`
+6. Create a branch for changes: `git checkout -b <branch-name>`
-6. Commit changes: `git commit --all `
+7. Commit changes: `git commit -am "<your commit message>"`
-7. Push changes to your forked repository on GitHub: `git push`
+8. Push changes to your forked repository on GitHub: `git push`
-8. Make "New pull request" from your new feature branch
+9. Make "New pull request" from your new feature branch

 You can always [write me](mailto:dev@earthman-music.de), if you have questions about the contribution-process or about the program-structure.